ramkirand/home-task-finestmedia/README.md

+                                                Used Vaadin for UI along with Java 1.8

 kW/h coding assignment

 The purpose of this assignment is to create a web form which allows to display and filter a users electricityconsumption history.
 It should also be possible to enter a kW/h price and use it to calculate the monetaryvalue of energy consumption